Toto-Kotaro-Tanaka/ms2-speed-typing-game/README.md

 **--- JavaScript ---**
 * [Tobias Ahlin Bjerrome](https://tobiasahlin.com/moving-letters/#3) for fancy heading display
 * [Traversy Media](https://www.youtube.com/watch?v=Yw-SYSG-028) I refer this YouTube tutorial to get an idea of how to build Speed Typing game.
+Code written on my JavaScript are based on this with my customisation

-Codes written on my JavaScript are based on this with my customisation
+* [Coding Journey](https://www.youtube.com/watch?v=THZyM2z8s-o) I refer this YouTube tutorial to get an idea of how to provide country information display.
+Code written on my JavaScript are based on this with my customisation

 **Note:**
 **These are credited on the css file*